-Inspired by the Maryknollers who work in El Salvador and by Maryknoll Sisters Maura Clarke and Ita Ford, who were martyred in her country, Sister Norma Pocasangre was called to mission to peoples in other countries as a Maryknoll Sister.
+Inspired by the Maryknollers who worked in El Salvador and by Maryknoll Sisters Maura Clarke and Ita Ford, who were martyred in her country, Norma felt called to mission to peoples of other countries as a Maryknoll Sister.

-Sister Norma was assigned to China on June 1, 2006 and spent her first two years in the study of the Cantonese language.
+Sister Norma was assigned to the Hong Kong/China/Macau Region on June 1, 2006 and spent her first two years studying the Cantonese language.
 She also had some opportunities to interact with people who speak Cantonese in Southern China.

-In November, 2008, Sister Norma joined another Maryknoll Sister in Hung Shui, New Territories and discerned possibilities for pastoral work.
-She was invited to be a Pastoral Sister in SS Cosmas & Damian Parish in Tsuen Wan.
-Her focus will be youth and parish outreach as well as teaching a class in Spanish.
-She also helps prepare a bi-lingual Liturgy in Spanish and Chinese monthly in Rosary Chapel to encourage the Spanish community and others to gather on a regular basis in Hung Shui where she lives.
-Their children are bi-lingual.
+In November, 2008, Sister Norma joined another Maryknoll Sister in Hung Shui Kiu, New Territories, Hong Kong and discerned possibilities for pastoral work.
+She was invited to be a Pastoral Sister in Saints Cosmas & Damian Parish in Tsuen Wan.
+Her focus was youth and parish outreach as well as teaching a class in Spanish.
+She also helped prepare a bi-lingual Liturgy in Spanish and Chinese monthly in Rosary Chapel to encourage the Spanish community and others to gather on a regular basis in Hung Shui Kiu where she lived.
+Their children were bi-lingual.
 Sister Norma renewed her vows in Hong Kong on June 5, 2011.